-Often searching for enchanting waterfalls and spectacular views requires a huge amount of planning, dedication, backcountry gear, and miles of strenuous hiking.
-Fortunately, just 30 minutes East of Portland, Oregon are some of the most photogenic and breathtaking waterfalls the PNW has to offer.
+Often searching for enchanting waterfalls and spectacular views requires a huge amount of planning, dedication, back country gear, and miles of strenuous hiking.
+Fortunately, just 30 minutes East of Portland, Oregon are some of the most photogenic and breathtaking waterfalls the PNW has to offer, located in the Columbia River Gorge.
 The kicker, they are all accessible by car or a short hike, making them an amazing experience for explorers of all abilities.

 Start/ Finish: Portland, OR